Strictly Come Dancing 2020 line-up | Confirmed celebrity contestants - TheNewsTrace

 Partnered with: Gorka Marquez

-EastEnders favorite Maisie Smith will likely be waltzing her method over the highway from Albert Sq. to Elstree Studios as she indicators up for Strictly Come Dancing.
+EastEnders favorite Maisie Smith will likely be waltzing her method over the street from Albert Sq. to Elstree Studios as she indicators up for Strictly Come Dancing.
 The Tiffany Butcher actress has truly been on the present earlier than however for a particular.
-She has some hip hop and expertise from her earlier coaching, however will she raise the Glitterball?
+She has some hip hop and expertise from her earlier coaching, however will she carry the Glitterball?

 JJ Chalmers